Sauteed Asparagus with Lemon Cream Sauce is an easy way to prepare fresh asparagus. Asparagus is the perfect vegetable for any time of the year.

 What To Serve With This Pan Seared Asparagus Recipe

-Sauteed Asparagus with Lemon Cream Sauce pairs wonderfully with pan seared chicken or grilled steak.
+Sauteed Asparagus with Lemon Cream Sauce pairs wonderfully with pan seared chicken, roast beef, or grilled steak.
 Serve creamy asparagus alongside poached eggs and home fries for a memorable brunch menu.

 How To Store Leftover Asparagus

 Trim the bottoms of the asparagus and place the stalks cut-end down in a glass with an inch of water.
 Keep the asparagus uncovered in the fridge for up to five days.
 Change the water daily.

 The lemon sauce for the asparagus doesn’t do well in the freezer.
 It is best to prepare the sauce freshly.
 However, you can freeze asparagus to prepare the recipe in the future.